• Home

 npm install -g pnpm

-Front-end Technology Selection
+Frontend Technology Stack Selection

 pnpm create astro@latest